marypiper/bcbio_single_cell_workflow/lessons/03_clustering_report.md

 [Seurat][] regresses out variables of uninteresting variation individually against each gene, then rescales and centers the resulting residuals.
 We generally recommend minimizing the effects of variable read count depth (`nUMI`) and mitochondrial gene expression (`mitoRatio`).
 If the differences in mitochondrial gene expression represent a biological phenomenon that may help to distinguish cell clusters, then we advise not regressing it out.
 Cell-cycle regression is generally recommended but should be avoided for samples containing cells undergoing differentiation.

 In this report we will regress out the cell-cycle variation, so that we can examine clustering not due to cell cycle stage.
 However, we may not pick up different clusters of the Pax7+ cells at different stages of differentiation.
-We will explore the clustering without regressing out the cell cycle stages in a different report.
+We will explore the clustering without regressing out the cell cycle stages later.

 Now that regression has been applied, let's recheck to see if the cells are no longer clustering by cycle.
 We now see the phase clusters superimpose.